A smartphone with LinkedIn's logo

 Next, this probably goes without saying but you need a clear, friendly-looking, professional LinkedIn profile picture.
 While a professional headshot certainly won’t hurt, it’s not required.
 No need for a suit or tie either — professionalism has been redefined in recent years (thank goodness) — but you do want your photo to help build trust and be on-brand.

-First impressions are made in seconds, just like in real life, so all of the components should be working together throughout your profile to say — I am the perfect person for the job!
-Learn how to make one that stands out (in Canva)
+First impressions are made in seconds, just like in real life, so all of the components on your profile should be working together to say — I am the perfect person for the job!

 3. Take full advantage of the background image space